lanigon/timefi/src_sol/flow/readme.md

 ## ReadMe

-This is the source code of our contract deploying on Polygon Pos.
+This is the source code of our contract deploying on Flow Testnet.